 If you'll need all your money in the short term, saving is probably the best course of action.
 But if you have funds you don't need to access for a long time, you can invest it and reap the potential rewards of the stock market.
 Knowing what goals you have for your money will dictate how to balance these two strategies.

 When setting your goals, think broadly about all the things in your life you'll need to spend money on.
 A good strategy is to write out all of the things you want to accomplish in life, from buying a house to sending your child to college to visiting Tahiti.

 Here are some questions to pose to yourself:

-- Do you want to save for your children’s college education?
+Do you want to save for your children’s university education?

-- Do you want to take nice vacations every year?
+Do you want to take nice holidays every year?

 Write down any life goal you can think of—from the major to the miniscule.
 Try to estimate the amounts you’ll need to reach each of these goals.
 This will give you a sense of the total universe of your needs over the course of your life, giving you a better handle on how to approach your money management.

 Make a budget